Dave8012/AsteroidsClone/README.md

 -The game starts when the webpage has loaded
 -WASD or the Arrow Keys are used to move the spaceship around the screen
 -The Space button is used to shoot at the asteroids
+-If all the asteroids are destroyed, the game moves up a level
+-Each level adds two more starting asteroids to the game
+## Here is the game starting